PaulBlanche/frugal/docs/data/getting-started/06-form-submission.md

 The user get the result of the `POST`/`PATCH`/`PUT`/`DELETE` request on a `GET` request.
 Refreshing the page will not resubmit the form.

 For this pattern to work, Frugal needs to persist some data between two requests.
 On a standard server this can be done using filesystem but in serverless context there is not runtime filesystem to write pages in.
 To fix that, Frugal abstract read and write with a [persistence layer](/docs/api/04-persistence).
-By default Frugal uses a filesystem persistence layer, but you can configure Frugal to use a different one :
+By default Frugal uses a filesystem persistence layer, but you can configure Frugal to use a different one:

 ```ts
 export const config: frugal.Config = {